 Together, Special Collections and Museums respond to the growing interest in collaborative interdisciplinary research, and also support research of primary sources, rare books and other publications, and artwork.
 Our exhibitions and galleries are free of charge to students, faculty and the general public.
 Exhibitions and related programming focus on specific aspects of the collection, or draw on the collections to explore issues that might be historical, political, literary, or artistic.
 Tours are arranged upon request.
 Working with individual faculty, members of the staff use the collections to design classes or small exhibitions tailored to specific teaching needs.
-We encourage members of the University community to schedule an appoint to discuss how the collections might enhance your experience as your research and teaching.
+We encourage members of the University community to schedule an appointment to discuss how the collections might enhance your experience as your research and teaching.

 Students, faculty, members of the UD community, and the general public are invited to attend our exhibitions and programs.
 For hours, locations, and other details, please see the visiting section of this site.